 Site Readiness Program

-FY19 Application Round
+FY20 Application Round

-In October 2018, the Baker-Polito Administration announced the third round of the Site Readiness Program with $2.5 million in funding.
-The FY19 application round closed on December 12, 2018.
+The FY20 awards will be announced in February 2020.
 A review committee will assess the likelihood of requested funding to advance a project towards site readiness and future development.
-Review criteria include demonstrated community support, consistency with existing zoning and plans, property attributes (developable acres, utilities available, access, workforce, etc.), marketability and the level of potential private investment and public benefits.
-Funding decisions are expected to be announced in March, 2019.
+Review criteria include demonstrated community support, consistency with existing zoning and plans, property attributes (developable acres, utilities available, access, workforce, etc.), marketability, and the level of potential private investment and public benefits.
+An applicant commitment to provide some level of matching funds is advantageous.

-On February 16, 2018, the Baker-Polito Administration announced nearly $2.5 million in funding for 12 projects as part of the second round of the Site Readiness Program.
+In February 2018, the Baker-Polito Administration announced nearly $2.5 million in funding for 12 projects as part of the second round of the Site Readiness Program.
 The 12 grants to municipalities and development agencies will finance feasibility studies, master planning, environmental work, strategic land acquisition, and site improvements.
 Read the full release here